Raphael-Boichot/PC-to-Game-Boy-Printer-interface/README.md

 ## Funfact

-The printer code is compatible with printer emulators like the BitBoy, The [Arduino Game Boy Printer Emulator](https://github.com/mofosyne/arduino-gameboy-printer-emulator) or the [NeoGB Printer](https://github.com/zenaro147/NeoGB-Printer).
+- The printer code is compatible with printer emulators like the BitBoy, The [Arduino Game Boy Printer Emulator](https://github.com/mofosyne/arduino-gameboy-printer-emulator) or the [NeoGB Printer](https://github.com/zenaro147/NeoGB-Printer).
 This has strictly no interest apart from debugging the project without using batteries and paper.
+- The Arduino core (along with the GNU Octave script) is directly compatible with RP2040 boards if you compile it with the [Raspberry Pi Pico Arduino core for RP2040](https://github.com/earlephilhower/arduino-pico).

 ## Acknowledgements